mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## QUIC Streams {#quic-streams}

 To send RTP/RTCP packets over QUIC streams, a sender MUST open at least one new unidirectional QUIC stream.
 RoQ uses unidirectional streams, because there is no synchronous relationship between sent and received RTP/RTCP packets.
-A peer that receives a bidirectional stream with a flow identifier that is associated with an RTP or RTCP stream, MUST stop reading from the stream and send a STOP\_SENDING frame with the application protocol error code set to ROQ\_STREAM\_CREATION\_ERROR.
+A peer that receives a bidirectional stream with a flow identifier that is associated with an RTP or RTCP stream, MUST stop reading from the stream and send a CONNECTION_CLOSE frame with the frame type set to APPLICATION_ERROR and the error code set to ROQ_STREAM_CREATION_ERROR.

 A RoQ sender can open new QUIC streams for different packets using the same flow identifier, for example, to avoid head-of-line blocking.